chrieke/geojson-invalid-geometry/README.md

 Ever encountered an *invalid geometry* error when dealing with GeoJSON?
 Even if a GeoJSON conforms to the [GeoJSON specification](https://geojson.org/), some tools or APIs might have issues with it.
 This repo shows the common issues when handling GeoJSON geometries and how to fix them.
+To validate and fix GeoJSON automatically you can use the [geojson-validator](https://github.com/chrieke/geojson-validator).
 For a general introduction to GeoJSON see [here](https://macwright.com/2015/03/23/geojson-second-bite.html).

 ## Invalid by GeoJSON specification